jialuw/BCB534X_Unix_Assignment/README.md

  | multiple | 5 | 6 | maize_multiple.txt| teosinte_multiple.txt |
  | unknown | 26 | 27 | maize_unknown.txt| teosinte_unknown.txt |

 Note that the lines in each file are one more than the SNP number in each chromosome respectively, which is due to the header line in final file.

-:raising_hand: **_All 44 files are available now!!!_**
+####:raising_hand: _All 44 files are ready now!!!_